square/invert/README.md

 - Each reference is stored with its **file path and line number**.
 - Can optionally include a **code snippet**, which enables developers to take direct action.
 - Facilitates both **quantitative analysis** and **actionable reporting**, helping developers and organizational leaders track progress effectively.

+## Goals

+### Overall
+* Provide a tool to get an actionable, always up-to-date snapshot of what matters in your codebase.
+* Tap into code ownership and provide information by owner/org.
+* Surface static insights about your codebase via static analysis, by module.

+### Web Report
+* Provide dynamic report allowing exploration of data.
+* Support dynamic loading of data
+* Support Deep Links for All Report Pages
+* Support Markdown Format
+* Integrate/play nicely with GitHub to link to source files on GitHub.
+* Provide a way for someone to extend the report to build their own.

 ### Architecture Diagram